Trianglerb/policies/speaking-guidelines.md

 materials and its fitness for presentation to our group, we will be happy to discuss that with you.

-Technically speaking, we can generally accommodate VGA and Mini DisplayPort connections at the venues we use.
-If you need a different video connection, please let us know so we can coordinate and make arrangements ahead of time.

 [conduct]: code-of-conduct.md

 ## Before your talk